Push/Pull logoPush/Pull

 The best Fitbod alternative for progressive overload is the app that keeps your next target obvious inside real sessions.
 Push/Pull is a strong fit if you want built-in overload suggestions, fast logging, and a lower recurring cost.

-Fitbod support documentation currently describes a 7-day free trial for new users that auto-renews into a paid subscription unless canceled before trial end.
-That means it is best evaluated as a paid subscription product after trial.
+Fitbod's current official trial documentation says new users get a 7-day free trial after selecting a monthly or yearly plan, and that the trial auto-renews into a paid subscription unless canceled before it ends.
+That means it is best evaluated as a paid subscription product after trial, not a permanently free tier.

 Does Fitbod work on Apple Watch without an iPhone?

-Fitbod states you can run workouts on Apple Watch, but its Apple Watch article says the watch must be connected to iPhone when starting and finishing, and final workout logging is completed on iPhone.
-It also states the watch app does not operate over cellular data.
+Fitbod's current U.S. App Store listing shows Apple Watch compatibility, but its Apple Watch help article says the watch must be connected to iPhone when starting and finishing a workout, final workout logging is completed on iPhone, and the watch app does not operate over cellular data.
+So Apple Watch support exists, but it still depends on the iPhone workflow.

 How should I compare Push/Pull vs Fitbod fairly?